psmit703/personal-website/README.md

 #### Coding | [/coding.html](https://github.com/psmit703/personal-website/blob/main/coding.html)
-The coding page is where the various coding projects I have worked on are available.
+The coding page is where the various coding projects I have worked on will available.
 The page can be accessed at

     https://psmit.dev/coding.html

-and contains descriptions of each project.
-Some projects have options to view the code in their respective GitHub repositories, while others (specifically school-related projects) have options to contact me.
-Academic integrity guidelines prohibit me from making the code for each project publicly available, however recruiters, employers, etc. are welcome to contact me so that I can send copies privately.

-There are currently no projects listed that do not have publicly- or privately-available code.
-These may arise in the future based on employers' discretion and may either be temporary or permanent.
+There is no content yet.

 #### Writing | [/writing.html](https://github.com/psmit703/personal-website/blob/main/writing.html)
-The writing page is where all of my writing samples are and can be accessed at
+The writing page is where all of my writing samples will be and can be accessed at

     https://psmit.dev/writing.html

-This page contains various papers I have written for some of my History classes.
-I may also upload samples from other classes when I see fit, as well as samples from non-class related writing.
+There is no content yet.